scikit-hep/awkward/docs/user-guide/how-to-use-in-numba-features.md

 But the context managers, `with builder.record()` and `with builder.list()`, don't work in Numba-compiled functions because Numba does not yet support it as a language feature.

 ## Overriding behavior with `ak.behavior`

+Just as {doc}`behaviors can be customized <how-to-specialize-subclass>` for Awkward Arrays in general, they can be customized in the compiled context as well.
+The way they're registered in {obj}`ak.behavior` is different, and one must write _lowered_ (compilable) code.
+See {doc}`how-to-specialize-in-numba` for details.